nileshyadav1/Disney-Plus-Vue-Clone/README.md

 * Using Vuex v.4 for state management (Session tokens for login/logout facility and Storing movie meta data).
 * Vue Router for routing between component pages.

-## Sources
+## Live Demo
-This app is inspired by Rando Kim book „Time of Your Life” and Android app tutorial by [@eericon](https://www.google.com)
+The app is deployed using firebase hosting. [visit site](https://disneyplus-vue-clone.web.app/)